Italian ironclad Affondatore: Later career

 Affondatore sank in a storm in Ancona harbour on 6 August 1866, which may have been due to damage received during the Battle of Lissa.
 According to naval historians Greene and Massignani, however, Affondatore merely took on too much water due to her low freeboard; the damage sustained at Lissa had nothing to do with her sinking.
+The contemporary French journal La Revue Maritime et Coloniale instead states that it was faulty installation of the ship's hatches that allowed water to enter the ship in bad weather.
 She had been refloated by 5 November.
 After refloating, Affondatore was rebuilt at La Spezia from 1867 to 1873.
 The ship's masts and sails were removed, with a single mast carrying a fighting top fitted in their place.
 In 1883–1885, she was fitted with new boilers and engines, rated at 3240 ihp, and giving a speed of 13 kn.
 During the annual fleet maneuvers held in 1885, Affondatore served in the 2nd Division of the "Western Squadron"; she was joined by the ironclad Roma and five torpedo boats.
 The "Western Squadron" attacked the defending "Eastern Squadron", simulating a Franco-Italian conflict, with operations conducted off Sardinia.

 Affondatore was present during a naval review held for the German Kaiser Wilhelm II during a visit to Italy in 1888.
 From 1888 to 1889, Affondatore was significantly modernized.
 Her main battery guns were replaced with two 10 in guns in new turrets.
 A new, larger superstructure was built to house a new secondary armament, and a second military mast was fitted.
 Her new secondary battery consisted of six 4.7 in guns in single mounts, one 75 mm QF gun, eight 57 mm QF guns, and four 37 mm Hotchkiss revolver cannon.
 In 1891, Affondatore became a torpedo training ship, and was fitted with two torpedo tubes.

 The ship served in the 3rd Division of the Active Squadron during the 1893 fleet maneuvers, along with the ironclad Enrico Dandolo, the torpedo cruiser Goito, and four torpedo boats.
 During the maneuvers, which lasted from 6 August to 5 September, the ships of the Active Squadron simulated a French attack on the Italian fleet.
 As of 1 October that year, she was stationed in Taranto along with the ironclad Ancona, the protected cruisers Liguria, Etruria, and Umbria, the torpedo cruisers Monzambano, Montebello, and Confienza, and several other vessels.
 She remained there through 1894.
 By 1899, Affondatore was in service with the 2nd Division, which also included the ironclads Sicilia and Castelfidardo, and the torpedo cruisers Partenope and Urania.
 In 1904, she was assigned to the defence of Venice, serving as a guard ship until 1907.
 She was stricken on 11 October 1907, and thereafter served as a floating ammunition depot at Taranto.
 Her ultimate fate is unknown.